 Molly contains a little more computing power than typical in an overland vehicle.
-This little luxury makes it easy for us to use our laptops, ipads and iphones in seamless coordination with the electronics in Molly.
-There are three major components in Molly; compute, storage and networking.
-The very same building blocks found in your typical data center.
+This little luxury makes it easy for us to use our laptops, ipads and iphones in seamless coordination with the computer infrastructure in Molly.
+The computer infrastructure is divided into three major functions; compute, storage and networking.
+The very same fundamental building blocks found in your typical data center.

-In our last “around the world” trip, we had lot’s of issues with our collection of little portable hard drives, that continuously failed on us.
+In our last “around the world” trip, we had lot’s of issues with our collection of little portable hard drives, they continuously failed on us.
 This meant we constantly worried that we would lose our treasured photos, and we did lose some.
 This caused a little too much stress and countless wasted hours backing up photos.
 So we wanted to do things differently this time, with a more robust storage solution.
-For networking we added a solid wifi router, to make local device to device communication easy, and ideally to connect to hotspots or cellular networks when they are available.
-We are also seriously into maps, and the computer tracks us with GPS, so we don’t have to worry about tracking ourselves.
+For networking we added a wifi router, for reliable and easy local device to device communication, and to automatically connect to satellite, cellular networks and Wi-Fi hotspots when they are available.
+We are also seriously into maps, and the compute function tracks us with GPS, so we don’t have to worry about tracking ourselves.

 The setup is a little complex, but hidden in this complexity is simplicity for us in our day-to-day travels.
 Here are the details.

 As mentioned, we have had terrible luck in the past with reliable storage.
-So, this time we installed Solid State Disks (or SSDs) over more traditional Hard Disk Drives (or HDDs). there are no moving parts in SSDs and therefore they tolerate the bumpy rods better.
-Other advantages
+So, this time we swapped our previous and more traditional Hard Disk Drives (HDDs) for more reliable Solid State Disks (SSDs).
+There are no moving parts in SSDs and therefore they tolerate the bumpy roads better.
+The Mean Time Between Failure for SSDs is typically around 2,00,000 hours versus 300,000 hours for HDDs.
+Other advantages of SSDs

-- Draw less power, about 2 to 3 watts per disk than 6 to 7 watts for HDDs
+- Draw less power, about 2 to 3 watts per disk as compared to 6 to 7 watts for HDDs

 - Need less cooling and fans, because each disk uses less power.

-- And are quieter, with no spinning disks and smaller fans.
+- Are quieter, with no spinning disks and smaller fans.

-Ultimately we just picked SSDs because they are more reliable.
-And we increased the reliability by placing them in a NAS (or Network Attached Storage) unit which allows for RAID (or Redundant Array of Inexpensive Disks).
+Although SSDs have all of these advantages, the only reason we choose them is because they are more reliable.
+And we further increased the system reliability by placing them in a NAS (or Network Attached Storage) unit, which allows for RAID (or Redundant Array of Inexpensive Disks).
 This is obviously a little ironic, as these disks are anything but cheap.
 In fact SSDs are typically 5 times more expensive per gigabyte than HDDs.
 Our setup

 - Four Samsung SSD 860 EVO 2TB 2.5 Inch SATA III Internal SSD (MZ-76E2T0B/AM))